Getting Around Bangkok the Local Way

 If you’re connecting flights or planning day trips outside the city, rail options can save time and reduce stress.

-The Airport Rail Link connects central Bangkok to Suvarnabhumi Airport quickly and affordably.
+The Airport Rail Link connects central Bangkok to Suvarnabhumi Airport quickly and affordably, and is one of the easiest ways to get around Bangkok when arriving or departing.
 Rail connections have also improved for Don Mueang Airport, which serves many low-cost carriers.

 There are also commuter trains that run through parts of Bangkok and beyond.
 These can be extremely economical for longer rides.
 Depending on your route, trains can reach places like Hua Hin or Kanchanaburi for under 100 baht.